 Health systems changes implemented through a partnership between the Massachusetts Department of Public Health the Massachusetts League of Community Health Centers.

 Overview of the South Carolina Department of Health and Environmental Control (DHEC) and the Care Coordination Institute (CCI).
 DHEC has made health disparities a priority in its work to improve the lives of South Carolinians.

 Supporting the Million Hearts focus of identifying people with undiagnosed – and therefore untreated – hypertension.

 CDC and NACDD commissioned the Department of Health Policy and Management at the George Washington University Milken Institute School of Public Health to develop A National Analysis of Self Measured Blood Pressure Monitoring report to support efforts to scale and spread the use of SMBP.
-Resources related to the analysis, a Comprehensive Synthesis and Topline Analysis, can be found here.
+Resources can be found here.

 NACDD assists State Health Departments in promoting successful programs to improve the health of communities and to reduce the burden of chronic disease across the U.S. through development of success stories.
 Submit a success story to the What’s Working in Chronic Disease Prevention and Control Database here.